vitaviva/fragivity/README.md

 ## Quick start

 ### 1. declare NavHostFragment in layout
-Like Navigation, Fragivity needs a `NavHostFragment` as the host of ChildFragments
+Like `Navigation`, Fragivity needs a `NavHostFragment` as the host of ChildFragments

 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"